Bluebell Flower Meaning

 - Ants help to spread bluebell seeds from the wild into gardens and domesticated settings.

 - A bluebell seed will grow for several years before it forms a bulb.
-The bulb then produces a plant that will flower.

 - Specific species of moths and the skipper butterfly rely on bluebells for their food (nectar).